bschick/dscrecover/README.md

 # dscrecover
 Instructions and script for recovering the installer code of DSC alarm systems.
-At the time of upload, this has only been tested on DSC PC1832 but it is assume to work on PC1616, PC1864, and potentially others.
+At the time of upload, this has only been tested on DSC PC1832 but it is assumed to work on PC1616, PC1864, and potentially others.

 Required components:
 * [DSC IT-100 integration module](https://www.dsc.com/alarm-security-products/IT-100%20-%20PowerSeries%20Integration%20Module/22) (these can sometimes be found on ebay for less than $30 USD plus shipping)